Measurement of the total and differential cross-sections of $t\bar{t}W$ production in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 The \VV simulated event sample does not model the jet multiplicity spectrum in data well.
 Therefore, a data-driven correction is derived from an inclusive trilepton diboson-enriched region with zero \bveryloose jets.
 The events are required to have three leptons passing the ($L$, $M$, $M$) selection.
 The $N_\mathrm{jets}$-dependent correction factors are derived using a fit to the ratio of $N_\mathrm{data} - N_{\mathrm{MC,non\mhyphen}VV}$ to $N_{\mathrm{MC},VV}$ as a function of $N_\mathrm{jets}$.
 The corrections reach about $35\%$ for $N_\mathrm{jets} = 6$.

 The \lllVV and \lllttZ CRs are used in the likelihood fit to data to improve the predicted background contributions from the $\VV$ and $\ttdy$ processes, respectively.
 The numbers of jets and $b$-jets provide good discrimination between these two processes.
 Events in the \lllVV CR are required to have 2 or 3 jets, whereas events in the \lllttZ CR must have $\geq$ 4 jets.
 Additionally, the number of $b$-jets is fitted in the \lllttZ CR.
 The measured normalisation factors are $\lambda_\textrm{\VV} = 0.87 \pm 0.33$ and $\lambda_\textrm{\ttZ} = 1.16 \pm 0.15$.
+The normalisation factor for \ttZ controls the dominant contribution from \ttZ in association with light-quark- and gluon-initiated jets.
+The \ttZ contribution from events produced in association with heavy-quark-initiated jets is normalised to the theoretical \xs and assigned a larger uncertainty as described in Section~\ref{sec:systematics_theory}.

 Figures~\ref{fig:VVCR_Nbjpost} and~\ref{fig:ttZCR_Nbjpost} show the total yield and $b$-jet multiplicity distribution in the \lllVV and \lllttZ CRs, respectively, before and after the likelihood fit described in Section~\ref{sec:inclxsec}.